zhuangjun1981/retinotopic_mapping/doc/source/install.rst

         4. OpenCV-Python, version >= 2.4.8, <= 2.4.10
         5. scikit-image, version 0.12.3 or later
         6. tifffile, version 0.7.0 or later
+        7. PIL, version 4.3.0 or later
-        7. PyDAQmx, version 1.3.2 or later
+        8. PyDAQmx, version 1.3.2 or later

         * also requires National Instruments DAQmx driver